 I was still feeling uneasy, but because I couldn’t put my finger on it, I kept quiet.

-We drove up the vantage point, as the manager suggested, but there wasn’t much to see.
+We drove up the vantage point on the manager’ recommendation, but there wasn’t much to see.
 The valleys were filled with masses of thick brownish-grey smog, muffling the sunlight through a dirty blanket of clouds and smoke.

 We read that the fires had claimed over 60 lives.
-Tragically, many of the victims had been trapped in their cars as they were trying to flee.
+Tragically, many of the victims had been trapped in their cars as they were trying to flee on mountain roads.
 The Portuguese government had declared a state of emergency, calling it the worst wildfire in decades.
 Reinforcements were called from Spain and France to help contain the fires.
 A three-day state of mourning was declared to commemorate the victims.

 We drove on to our next destination, out of the smoke and towards the sea.
 We sat in silence, settling accounts with what had just happened.
 It could have just as easily been us.
 Staying in Luso had been an arbitrary decision – we could have just as easily ended up in the epicenter of the disaster.